HPEEzmeral/ezua-tutorials/Solution-Accelerator/README.md

-# NVIDIA-NIM Unit Testing Guide
+# NVIDIA-NIM Unit Tests with Solution Accelerator

 This guide explains how to test NVIDIA-NIM unit tests using the Solution Accelerator.